xarray-contrib/xdggs/design_doc.md

   - DGGRID implements many DGGS variants!
   - DGGRID current design makes it hardly reusable from within Python in an optimal way (the dggrid wrapper communicates with DGGRID through OS processes and I/O generated files)

-## Representation of DGGS data in xdggs
+## Representation of DGGS Data in Xdggs

 `xdggs` represents a DGGS as an Xarray Dataset or DataArray containing a 1-dimensional coordinate with cell ids as labels and with grid name, resolution & parameters (optional) as attributes.
 This coordinate is indexed using a custom, Xarray-compatible `DGGSIndex`.